 Some of the most notable photographers in history used the platinum process: Imogen Cunningham, F. Holland Day, Frederick H. Evans, Irving Penn, Edward Steichen, Alfred Stieglitz, Paul Strand, and Edward Weston.
 I have personally viewed platinum prints from Irving Penn, Edward Steichen, Alfred Stieglitz, and Paul Strand.
 Emotion overtook me when I experienced the beauty and elegance of their platinum prints.
 This experience continues to motivate me today.

-I create my pure platinum prints by placing a large format film negative on top of a hand coated paper in a hinged printing frame and exposing them to UV light before being developed, cleared, and processed.
+I create my platinum prints by placing a large format film negative on top of a hand coated platinum paper in a hinged printing frame and exposing this "sandwich" to UV light before being developed, cleared, and processed.

-Anyone that has seen a platinum print in person knows that to appreciate the emotional impact fully, these photographs must be seen in person.
-It is impossible to translate the unique and subtle qualities of this process with digital technology.
-I highly encourage anyone interested in the fine arts to visit a gallery or a local museum to experience a platinum print.
+Anyone that has seen a platinum print in person knows that to appreciate the emotional impact completely these photographs must be seen and experienced in person.
+It is impossible to translate the unique and subtle qualities of this process with digital photos and display them via a computer screen.
+I highly encourage anyone interested in the fine arts to visit a gallery or a local museum to experience a platinum print in person.

 Unlike the traditional darkroom silver printing method, platinum lies on the paper surface, while silver lies in the gelatin layer.
 The absence of a binder layer allows very fine crystals of platinum to be embedded into the paper giving it a 3-dimensional appearance.

 Because platinum is suspended on matte paper, it is much more diffuse than glossy silver gelatin prints which are prone to specular reflections.
 It feels like you can fall into a platinum print.